scottkwon/got_deadpool/README.md

 # D E A D P O O L

-# Built with Java, Spring Boot, and MySQL
+# Built with Java, Spring Boot & Security, and MySQL

 Gather your friends and predict the next death on the wildly popular HBO Television Series: Game of Thrones.